People's collected beliefs about themselves.

 Researching Self-Concept

 Self-concept is a core-level factor, so it can be very difficult to research.
 It is easy to jump to conclusions about people.
 Avoid making assumptions.
+Because self-concepts can be viewed differently in some cultures, especially those that espouse binary gender identities, researching self-concept, including gender identity, can require special care.
 Still, when researching self-concept, examine how people talk about themselves and their place in relation to others.
 Select research methods carefully to allow participants to share openly.

 Questions to Ask